 Yes, because the CPA program is only available for enrollment for persons who reside in Canada.
 For international persons who currently reside in BC, they must hold both a Canadian Study Permit and a Canadian Work Permit while enrolled in the CPA program as it consists of part-time studies and full-time paid work experience.
-In order to graduate from the CPA Professional Education Program and receive the professional CPA designation in Canada, individuals must hold one of the following:

 Please visit the CPA Western School of Business (CPAWSB) website for more information.

 No, unlike many post-secondary institutions, you will not pay more for tuition.
 The cost of the CPA Professional Education Program is approximately $12,000 for both domestic and international students.
 Visit our Fees page for more details.

 Please note, if you have received your post-secondary degree internationally, you will be required to get your international degree assessed by a Canadian third-party degree assessment company, such as WES Canada.
 Fees charged by WES Canada are not included in the CPAWSB fee schedule.

 No, the CPA designation, nor enrolment as a student or candidate in the CPA program are not requirements to apply and secure employment in the accounting and finance sector in Canada.
 That said, students and candidates certainly enjoy many career advantages that enrolment into the CPA program and having the CPA designation can provide, such as opening doors and opportunities towards employment and career growth, higher salary, and recognition across the globe.
 Job demand, compensation, and growth are among the many reasons to become a CPA!